Salvia divinorum seed project

 The 25 different seed raised plants, before I disposed of the 13 deformed and stunted plants.

-If you are interested in purchasing some of our
+If you are interested in some of my

-Salvia divinorum plants then please visit our shop.
+Salvia divinorum plants then please check them out here.

 Scroll to Top